Program Contact: Tracy Wall 203-582-8212 or Ken Kosior 203-582-3931

 PT 679.
 Clinical Decision Making III.2 Credits.

-This case-based course provides students an opportunity to synthesize and integrate information from courses completed thus far in the DPT curriculum.
-Students reflect on in-class cases, as well as previous clinical experiences, to examine patient-centered care within the context of different health conditions and varied personal, environmental and participation factors.
+This case-based course provides students an opportunity to integrate and synthesize information from courses completed thus far in the DPT curriculum.
+Students analyze their clinical decision making within the context of case-based problem solving, evidence informed practice, and formulation of client-centered plans of care.
+Students reflect on the complexity of cases and varied outcomes within the context of different health conditions and varied personal, environmental and participation factors.

 PT 685.
 Evidence in Practice.2 Credits.

-This course provides students with the foundational skills and knowledge needed to interpret, appraise, and integrate various types of primary and secondary research to inform physical therapy practice.
-Through completion of online modules, assignments, and discussion, students apply this information to make evidence-informed decisions to impact patient care.
+This course provides students with the foundational skills and knowledge needed to acquire, interpret, appraise, and integrate various types of primary and secondary research to inform physical therapy practice.
+Students will select one or two articles from their literature search and critically appraise these.

 Prerequisites: None